burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/static_assert).

 ## 5. alignas operator
-The `alignas` operator from (C++11) enforce alignment. `alignas` allocates an object with the requirement to allocate it with alignment suitable for another type.
+The `alignas` operator from (C++11) enforces alignment. `alignas` allocates an object with the requirement to allocate it with alignment suitable for another type.
 Example:
 ```cpp
 alignas(int) char buff[1024];
 ```